-- Keeps an eye on the seller’s transactions – initial contact to the finalization of the agreement
+- Keeps an eye on the seller’s transactions – initial contract to the finalization of the agreement

-- Prepares all materials such as pre-listing presentations, seller’s disclosures, listing agreement, property’s comparative market analysis, research on old must listing service listings, and pulls online property profile.
+- Assist the real estate agent with preparing all materials such as pre-listing presentations, seller’s disclosures, listing agreement, property’s comparative market analysis, research on old multiple listing service (MLS) listings, and pulls online property profile.

-- Ensure all signatures have been obtained for the listing agreement, disclosures, and documentation.
+- Ensure all signatures have been obtained for the listing agreement, disclosures, and various real estate transaction documents.

 - Schedules showings and obtains feedback about the property, which might be necessary.